inexorgame/site/content/wiki/deployment/Platform-Support.md

     <tr><td>Atom + Clang 4.0 + Arch Linux</td><td><a href="https://github.com/terencode">terencode</a></td></tr>
 </table>

-<b>We also have our CI running tests on all officially supported compilers + compiler-versions</b>.
+We also have our CI running tests on all officially supported compilers + compiler-versions.